 - Explain why one “Calm Safe Place” exercise is insufficient in working with complex trauma and dissociation in EMDR therapy and discuss how skills from yoga, mindfulness, and the expressive arts can assist EMDR therapists in providing more comprehensive preparation in Phase 2

-- Implement at least five skills from yoga, mindfulness, and expressive arts therapy into EMDR therapy preparation (Phase 2) and EMDR therapy closure (Phase 7)
+- Apply at least five skills from yoga, mindfulness, and expressive arts therapy into EMDR therapy preparation (Phase 2) and EMDR therapy closure (Phase 7)

-- Discuss how skills from yoga, mindfulness, and the expressive arts can assist clients in more effectively handling the reprocessing phases of EMDR therapy
+- Distinguish how skills from yoga, mindfulness, and the expressive arts can assist clients in more effectively handling the reprocessing phases of EMDR therapy

 About the Presenter: Jamie Marich, Ph.D., LPCC-S, LICDC-CS, REAT, RYT-200